Does HDD Come with SATA Cable?

 hard drive ports connections

-These are the largest hard drives you can find on PC and they are found in Desktop PCs.
+These are the largest hard drives you can find on desktop PCs.

-3.5″ HDD require both a SATA Power and SATA DATA cable.
+3.5″ HDD requires both a SATA Power and SATA DATA cable.

 2.5″ SATA HDD

-These are also called laptop HDD.
-They are smaller in size compared to the 3.5 HDD and hence suitable or the compact chassis on laptops.
+These are also called laptop HDDs.
+They are smaller than the 3.5 HDD and hence suitable for compact chassis on laptops.

-2.5″ HDDs when plugged in laptops do not need cables, this is because the drive bay within the laptop offers the SATA DATA and Power connectors built-in.
+2.5″ HDDs, when plugged into laptops, do not need cables because the drive bay within the laptop offers the SATA DATA and Power connectors built-in.

-However, if you wish to connect a 2.5″ hard disk drive to a desktop’s motherboard, you will need to have a SATA DATA and Power cable.
+However, you must have a SATA DATA and Power cable to connect a 2.5″ hard disk drive to a desktop’s motherboard.

 2.5 hard drive labelled